 Digital Image Head Size Template

-- The top of the head, including the hair, to the bottom of the chin, must be between 50% and 69% of the image’s total height.
+- The top of the head, including the hair, must be between 50% and 69% of the image’s total height to the bottom of the chin.
 The eye height (measured from the bottom of the image to the level of the eyes) should be between 56% and 69% of the image’s height.